Total Knee Replacement for Athletes

 Sports after Total Knee Replacement

-Total knee replacement should actually help athletes become more active.
+Despite what you may have been told, total knee replacement should actually help athletes become more active.

-When it comes to total joint replacement, the traditional advice has been: “Wait for your knee pain to get unbearable.
-Wait until you are older.
-And, once you have the total joint replacement: Don’t exercise too much.
+The traditional advice with total knee replacement has been: “Wait for your knee pain to get unbearable.
+Wait until you are older."
+And, "once you have the total joint replacement: Don’t exercise too much.
 And don’t run!”
-The fear behind those statements was that the joint replacement would work itself loose or wear out.

 The current advice we give at our clinic: “Every year is precious.
 When possible, use biologic knee replacement procedures —such as articular cartilage paste grafting, combined with meniscus replacement—to rebuild the knee naturally.
 If you have bone-on-bone disease, past the point where biologic replacement techniques can work, replace the affected area with artificial components.
 And replace only the part that is worn out, usually with a robotic partial knee replacement.”